Connecting existing urban habitat by helping gardeners plant native plants in private and community gardens, sidewalk medians and balconies.

 - Community groups are welcome to join Project Swallowtail to create new collaborations across organizations and to access resources and plants for gardens.

-Contact us for more information or click on the button below to sign up and join the Project Swallowtail community!
+Contact us for more information or click on the yellow 'Sign Up' button above to join the Project Swallowtail community!

 Who is involved?